mangeshkokse/docker/docker_QA.md

 Docker Hub is a central resource for developers to find and share containerized applications and services.
 On `AWS` we get `ECR`.

+# Q. Difference between an Image, Container, and Engine

+1. **Image**:
+   A snapshot or template that contains everything needed to run a program (code, runtime, libraries, environment variables).
+It's a static file used to create containers.

+2. **Container**:
+   A running instance of an image.
+It’s a lightweight, isolated execution environment that ensures the application runs the same regardless of the host system.

+3. **Engine**:
+   The platform or software (like Docker Engine) that manages the creation, execution, and deletion of containers based on images.
+It handles container orchestration and resource management.

 # Q. What is a Dockerfile?